 - Among Persian Jews, it is common to use scallions to act out the whip of slavery.

-- Syrian Jews and Jews from other communities in North Africa may break their matza into the shape of Hebrew letters during yachatz.
+- Syrian Jews and Jews from other communities in North Africa may break their matzah into the shape of Hebrew letters during Yachatz.

 - It is a custom among Jews from Gibraltar to put brick dust in their charoset.

-- Jews from many regions take pieces of the afikoman and save them in their pockets or home throughout the year for good luck.
+- Jews from many regions take pieces of the afikomen and save them in their pockets or home throughout the year for good luck.

 - Many Morrocan Jews celebrate Maimuna the night after the final day of Pesach during which they invite family and friends to eat sweet pastries.

 - People also like to personalize their Seder plates with symbols of modern issues that they find meaningful.